Can I keep my existing phone number if I move over to Woolworths ?

-- Boost Mobile use the same network and are a better value
+- Boost Mobile use the full Telstra network

 Woolworths is a household name.
 It’s trusted by families all over Australia and has an enormous distribution footprint in the country.
 They have operated a phone company for several years now, under their umbrella Woolworths brand.
 Originally, Woolworths resold access to the Optus network.
 Later, they changed their affiliation from offering Optus network access to buddying up with Telstra and reselling part of their 3G + 4G network.

 - Woolworths offer Prepaid SIMs for purchase through their high street stores / online portal.

 - Woolworths also have a limited device (phone) range which they offer under 24 or 36 month contracts to customers.

 - If you take one of those, you can go with a month-to-month plan with a minimum term of 1 month.

 - If you want to use your own phone, you’ll need to take a SIM Only plan.

 - Woolworth’s most popular plans are their 12 month SIM Only plans